rp-freakaz/DeveloperExtras/README.md

 For the GitHub Release, drop the files into:
     **"\<INSTALL DIR\>\bin\x64\plugins\cyber_engine_tweaks\mods\DeveloperExtras"**

+## Notes
+This Repository is for development only and not for Mod Users who can't wait, so don't report crashes or bugs on unreleased software. :P

 It is planned to release this mod on [NexusMods](https://www.nexusmods.com/cyberpunk2077), when it is ready.